Justin Watts

-Justin Lee Watts (born July 1, 1990) is an American professional basketball player for Chernomorets Burgas of the Bulgarian National Basketball League.
+Justin Lee Watts (born July 1, 1990) is an American professional basketball player who last played for Chernomorets Burgas of the Bulgarian National Basketball League.
 He played college basketball for the University of North Carolina, where he won an NCAA Championship as a freshman in 2009.
 He turned pro in 2013 and won a QBL championship with the Rockhampton Rockets.
-He went on to play in Mexico, Japan, Uruguay, the Netherlands, Poland, Qatar, Lithuania, Switzerland and the Philippines.
+He went on to play with clubs in Mexico, Japan, Uruguay, the Netherlands, Poland, Qatar, Lithuania, Switzerland and the Philippines.

 High school career

 Watts attended Charles E. Jordan High School in Durham, North Carolina.
 He was a three-year starter for Coach Kim Annas and was in the Jordan program for four seasons.
-He was a leading scorer on all three of the varsity teams on which he played, topped by a senior season in which he averaged 24.4 points and 8.7 rebounds.
+He was a leading scorer on all three of the varsity teams he played on, topped by a senior season in which he averaged 24.4 points and 8.7 rebounds.
 Also an outstanding student, Watts was the Pac-6 Conference Player of the Year, the District 6 Player of the Year, and three-time all-conference selection and Jordan Most Valuable Player.
 He also made the all-tournament team at the GlaxoSmithKline Tournament in December 2007 and was named a second-team NCBCA All-State honoree in 2008.

+In April 2024, Watts was inducted into the Jordan High School Hall of Fame.